Azure/autorest.typescript/packages/typespec-ts/test/integration/generated/lro/lroRPC/README.md

-# Rpc REST client library for JavaScript
+# Legacy REST client library for JavaScript

 Illustrates bodies templated with Azure Core with long-running operation